jellowrld/MHWItemIDS/README.md

 Step 2: Install Required Libraries

     Open a terminal (Command Prompt for Windows, Terminal for macOS or Linux).
-    Install the libraries by typing the following commands one by one and pressing Enter:
+    Install the libraries by typing the following command:

-pip install pandas
-pip install fuzzywuzzy
-pip install PyQt6
-pip install odfpy
+pip install pandas fuzzywuzzy PyQt6 odfpy

 Step 3: Save the Files